flamegraph-rs/flamegraph/README.md

 # cargo-flamegraph

-A simple cargo plugin that generates a flamegraph for a workload.
+A simple cargo plugin that generates a flamegraph for a given workload.

-Currently only linux is supported via perf, but this is going to change as inferno gains support for others.
+Uses perf on linux and dtrace otherwise.

+Get in touch if you're interested in helping to add Windows support!

 ## Installation